python-poetry/poetry/docs/pre-commit-hooks.md

 Below you can see the available `pre-commit` hooks you can use.

-!!!note
+{{% note %}}
 If you specify the `args:` section for a hook in your pre-commit config the default `args:` are overwritten.
 So if you want to add arguments you need to specify the default ones in your config also.
+{{% /note %}}

 ## poetry-check